franciscoxavier04/pm-BIM/docs/user-guide/activity/README.md

 ## Work package activity

 The Activity tab within a work package maintains a history of all updates and changes, along with all conversations concerning that work package.
-This tab is accessible both in full screen mode, when you're viewing a single work package, or in split screen mode, when you're viewing work package details in-context on the right side.
+This tab is accessible both in full work packages view and in split screen mode.

 ![The work package Activity tab split screen](Activity-tab.png)

 When you first access this tab, you will see the comments and list of changes in a timeline.
-This timeline can be sorted in either chronological (the newest comments at the bottom) or or ante-chronological order (the newest comments on top):
+This timeline can be sorted in either chronological (the newest comments at the bottom) or antichronological order (the newest comments on top):

 ![You can order the activities to show newest on top or at the bottom](Activity-sortOrder.png)